 - If the abstract is empty or isn't right, find a summary and copy and paste it in.
-Amazon, WorldCat, Goodreads, and the publisher's site are good places to find them. - Delete characters that aren't displaying properly sometimes there will be squares or other special characters that aren't correct. - Fix any spacing errors or missing punctuation or "&tbsp"s that appear. - After pasting in the summary, or if there is one already present, highlight the whole thing and click the Remove Format button (the icon is a white eraser between the quotation marks and the Omega symbol).
+Amazon, WorldCat, Goodreads, and the publisher's site are good places to find them. - Delete characters that aren't displaying properly sometimes there will be squares or other special characters that aren't correct. - Fix any spacing errors or missing punctuation or "&tbsp"s that appear. - Replace any words or phrases in all caps with sentence case.
+Screen readers may read each letter rather than the entire word if in all caps. - After pasting in the summary, or if there is one already present, highlight the whole thing and click the Remove Format button (the icon is a white eraser between the quotation marks and the Omega symbol).
 This gets rid of any formatting like italics, bold, etc.